6 days, 7 nights

 - the Trotternish ridge

 - The Old Man of Storr

-Please enquire for tailor-made price for smaller groups.
+Please enquire for tailor-made price for groups of up to 8 people.

 Arrive: Fraoch Lodge (or as designated) on day before activities begin, preferably between 5 & 7pm if possible so that you have time to settle in and meet the others before dinner.

 Day 1: We fully explore the extraordinary landscape of The Quirang at the northern end of the Trotternish ridge.
 As the glaciers retreated colossal landslips have created a bizarre series of spires and pinnacles to give us a route of unending interest on a complex mountain.

 Day 2: We head south along the Trotternish ridge over Beinn Edra.
 We follow the backbone of Skye’s largest and northern most peninsula: on one side of the escarpment steep descending slopes; on the other, a continuous 15km long twisting line of cliffs providing continuing interest, all with seaward views.